AGPATHAK/PaintersRef_v5.2/README.md

   Improve `Export Current View` naming and consider later options such as export format choices or grid inclusion choices.
 - `Export preview / print preview`
   Preview export sheets before downloading or printing so the painter can judge whether the selected studies are worth saving.
-- `Palette study`
+- `Limited-palette pigment matching`
-  Explore extracting a small dominant-color palette, such as five representative colors, and presenting it as a painter-friendly palette study rather than a fixed recipe.
+  Explore extracting a small set of representative image colors, then matching them to the nearest anchors in a fixed painter's palette, such as warm/cool primaries, earth colors, and a green.
 - `UI polish from actual use`
   Tighten labels, spacing, helper text, and control organization based on real painting sessions.